 - While making the sauce, cook the pasta according to package instructions and save a bit of the cooking water to add to the sauce if you feel it is too thick.
 Cook pasta al dente, do not let it overcook.
 Drain and set aside.
 Add a splash of olive oil to it so it won’t stick.

 - Time to cook the shrimp.
 Heat a medium-sized skillet until hot and add the shrimp with the oil they were marinating in.
 Cook them for just a couple of minutes on each side.

 - Throw the cooked shrimp with any juices left in the pan into the sauce.

-- Add the cooked pasta to the sauce and give everything a mix to combine.
+- Add the cooked pasta to the sauce and mix to combine.